Re-Evaluating GermEval17 Using German Pre-Trained Language Models

 \section{Conclusion}

-As expected, all the pre-trained language models clearly outperform all the models from 2017, proving once more the power of transfer learning.
+As one would have hoped, all the state-of-the art pre-trained language models clearly outperform all the models from 2017, proving the power of transfer learning also for German ABSA.
 Throughout the presented analyses, the models always achieve similar results between the synchronic and the diachronic test sets, indicating temporal robustness for the models.
 Nonetheless, the diachronic data was collected \textit{only} half a year after the main data.
 It would be interesting to see whether the trained models would return similar predictions on data collected a couple of years later.

 The uncased German BERT-BASE model by \texttt{dbmdz} achieves the best results across all subtasks.
 Since \citet{ronnqvist-etal-2019-multilingual} showed that monolingual BERT models often outperform the multilingual models for a variety of tasks, one might have already suspected that a monolingual German BERT performs best across the performed tasks.
 It may not seem evident at first that an uncased language model ends up as the best performing model since, e.g. in Sentiment Analysis, capitalized letters might be an indicator for polarity.
 In addition, since nouns and beginnings of sentences always start with a capital letter in German, one might assume that lower-casing the whole text changes the meaning of some words and thus confuses the language model.
 Nevertheless, the GermEval17 documents are very noisy since they were retrieved from social media.
 That means that the data contains many misspellings, grammar and expression mistakes, dialect, and colloquial language.
 For this reason, already some participating teams in 2017 pursued an elaborate pre-processing on the text data in order to eliminate some noise \citep{fhdo, IDS_IUCL, PotTS}.
-Among other things, \citet{fhdo} transformed the text to lower-case and replaced, for example, "S-Bahn" and "S~Bahn" with "sbahn".
+Among other things, \citet{fhdo} transformed the text to lower-case and replaced, for example, "S-Bahn" and "S Bahn" with "sbahn".
 We suppose that in this case, lower-casing the texts improves the data quality by eliminating some of the noise and acts as a sort of regularization.
 As a result, the uncased models potentially generalize better than the cased models.
 The findings from \citet{mayhew2019ner}, who compare cased and uncased pre-trained models on social media data for NER, corroborate this hypothesis.